-While the term disruptive technology might conjure images of HiTech advancements, we use many disruptive technology examples every day without even thinking about it.
+While the term disruptive technology might conjure images of HiTech advancements that create new market opportunities, we use many disruptive technology examples in our everyday life without even thinking about it.
 Human advancement as we know it has been shaped time and time again by the introduction of new disruptive technologies.

 This post will take an in-depth look at disruptive technologies, explain what this term means, and look at examples of disruptive technologies both past and present.

 What is Disruptive Technology?